Hibiscus acetosella: Characteristics

 The foliage of cranberry hibiscus is similar to that of the Japanese maple.
 It has dicot leaves which vary in shape from 3-5-lobed to un-lobed or undivided in the upper leaves of the plant and are generally the size of a small child's hand, about 10×10 cm.
 They tend to be alternate, simple, and deeply cut with crenate or jagged edges.
 Leaf color is observed as a dark maroon to a patchy red/green appearance.
 Stipules are linear, measured approximately 1.5 cm in length.
 Both stems and petioles (3–11 cm in length) are smooth or generally free from hair.
 Acetosella is further divided into a section called Furcaria, which is a group of approximately 100 species that have non-fleshy calyx or sepals.
 The sepals contain 10 veins, 5 of which run to the apices of the segments; the other 5 run to the sinuses.
 Stems tend to be variegated.
 Flowers are solitary and sit atop a 1 cm long pedicel.
 They vary in color and are most often the dark maroon that is characteristic of the foliage with darker vein-like markings.
 Flowers are rarely yellow in color and are about 5 cm {2 inches} deep.
 Each flower contains numerous stamens at about 2 cm in length.
-The cranberry hibiscus is bisexual and is thought to be self-pollinating.
+The cranberry hibiscus is hermaphroditic and is thought to be self-pollinating.
 It produces seeds that are reniform and dark brown with dimensions of 3×2.5 mm.